dozmorovlab/HiCcompare/README.md

 If you have more than two Hi-C datasets, please see our other package, [multiHiCcompare](https://bioconductor.org/packages/multiHiCcompare/).

-`HiCcompare` accepts three-column tab-separated text files storing chromatin interaction matrices in a sparse matrix format which are available from several sources such as the [Aiden Lab](http://aidenlab.org/data.html) (`.hic` files) and the [Mirnylab FTP site](http://cooler.readthedocs.io/en/latest/index.html) (`.cool` files). `HiCcompare` performs differential chromatin interaction analysis between two biological conditions.
+`HiCcompare` accepts three-column tab-separated text files storing chromatin interaction matrices in a sparse matrix format which are available from several sources such as the [Aiden Lab](http://aidenlab.org/data.html) (`.hic` files) and the [Mirnylab FTP site](http://cooler.readthedocs.io/en/latest/index.html) (`.cool` files). `HiCcompare` performs differential chromatin interaction analysis between two biological conditions, one Hi-C matrix per condition.

 First, `HiCcompare` jointly normalizes two Hi-C datasets to remove biases between them.
 Then, it can detect significant differences between the datasets using a genomic distance-stratified permutation test.
 The novel concept of the MD plot, based on the commonly used MA plot or Bland-Altman plot, is the basis for these methods.
 The log **M**inus (difference) between chromatin interaction frequencies is plotted on the Y-axis.
 The genomic **D**istance is plotted on the X-axis.
 The MD plot allows for visualization, normalization, and comparing the differences between the Hi-C datasets in a distance-stratified manner.